Personal Finance

 The concept of compounding is one of the most powerful and effective tools for building wealth over time.
 Compounding is the process of earning interest on the interest you’ve already earned, and it’s a simple but powerful concept that can lead to significant long-term financial gains.

 The power of compounding is best illustrated through an example.
-Let’s say you invest $10,000 in a stock that earns an average return of 8% annually.
+Let’s say you invest $10,000 in a stock that earns an average return of 8% annually — roughly in line with the long-term historical average of the S&P 500 index, as tracked by S&P Global.
 After one year, your investment will have grown to $10,800.
 If you leave your money invested and continue to earn an 8% return each year, after ten years, your initial investment will have grown to $21,589.
 After 20 years, your investment will have grown to $46,610.
 And after 30 years, your investment will have grown to $100,627.

 This is the power of compounding — the longer your money is invested, the more it will grow.
 And the more it grows, the faster it grows.
 This is because you’re earning interest not only on your initial investment but also on the interest you’ve already earned.